rktfoss/zBoot/README.md

 - **Eliminating password fatigue** by leveraging YubiKey & the like, for full drive by drive disk encryption & site by site integration.
 - **With an aim to replace the need for a display manager** in the long term, streamlining the boot-to-desktop process & finally getting rid of "that stupidly small font on so many installs & who knows, maybe even fixing the scaling issues ;-}"

-Inspired by **Andrew Kelley’s work on Zig** (Getting down low and Modernising & his making Code you love attitude) and **Mitchell Hashimoto’s Ghostty** (I to can see a world where I compute ghostty2ghostty, "Home base with solid hardware & move around with a little ghostty in the pocket), zBoot seeks to modernise the boot process without sacrificing stability.
+Inspired by **Andrew Kelley’s work on Zig** (In getting down low and modernising, along with his "making Code you love" attitude) and **Mitchell Hashimoto’s Ghostty** (I too can see a world where I compute ghostty2ghostty, "Home base with solid hardware & move around with a little ghostty in the pocket), zBoot seeks to modernise the boot process without sacrificing stability.

 While not claiming to be the *fastest* or *most feature-rich* , zBoot aims first & fore-mostly to be solid booting experience "server standard reliability" with the addition of **security features, system prep, and usability**—without forcing compromises.